bursonic/driveMalta/Cars/Other type of vehicles.md

+###4626 - CARS7.1

+The road is wet and slippery.
+Why might a motorcyclist steer round drain covers on a bend?

+1. To avoid splashing pedestrians on the pavements
+2. To help judge the bend using the drain covers as marker points
+3. To avoid puncturing the tyres on the edge of the drain covers
+4. **To prevent the motorcycle sliding on the metal drain covers**

+###4627 - CARS7.2

+It is very windy.
+You are behind a motorcyclist who is overtaking a high vehicle.
+What should you do?

+1. Keep close to the motorcyclist
+2. **Keep well back**
+3. Stay level with the motorcycle
+4. Overtake the motorcyclist immediately

+###4628 - CARS7.3

+It is very blustery and windy.
+You are about to overtake a motorcyclist.
+You should:

+1. Keep close as you pass
+2. **Allow extra room**
+3. Sound your horn
+4. Overtake slowly

 ###4352  - CARS7.4

 You are waiting to emerge left from a minor road.
 A large vehicle isapproachingfromtheright.You have time to turn, but you should wait.
 Why?